 Business researcher and specialist

-A researcher is tasked with conducting investigation into how the company’s product or service is performing and how that performance can be improved.
+A researcher is tasked with conducting an investigation into how the company’s product or service is performing and how that performance can be improved.
 This includes analysing competitor’s strategies and systems to see what is working well for them and implementing the best-suited set of systems into the business.
 The researcher might also be responsible for monitoring new systems in place to gauge the level of efficiency over time.

 This position is closely linked with IT as it is a role of software analysis.
 The systems analyst takes the research done by the business specialist and implements systems in a way that works best for the company and team members.
-A newly system implemented system should not hinder workflow, and operations should run smoothly during transition.
+A newly implemented system should not hinder workflow, and operations should run smoothly during the transition.

-Business consultants are often free-lance or externally hired individuals who are experts in their industries.
+Business consultants are often freelance or externally hired individuals who are experts in their industries.
 The consultant can be tasked with different duties, but usually this consists of finding and implementing refined systems into the company in order to achieve certain goals laid out.

 Moving your business analyst career forward

 While there are different paths you can take to move up in business ranks, there are several important traits which every successful business analyst needs.
 These are:

 A business analyst should be able to tackle tasks with fervor so that the business can drive forward and grow with the right protocols in place.
 Hard-work is a key characteristic of a successful individual, and it goes a long way in progressing your career forward.

 In order to find out the best systems for the company, the business analyst should be constantly learning on the job.
 Updating the knowledge-bank is an essential part of the analysis.

 This could also include taking a short course in management or analysis with the intention of developing new skills in a theoretical way so that they can be practically executed with excellence.